AlexandraElena05/PA_laboratoare_B5_Serdenciuc_Alexandra_Elena/README.md

 -created project for Client application which sends requests to server

 Optional:
--started object oriented model for commands (currently work in progress)
+-object oriented model for commands
+-stopped gracefully
+-implementation timeout
+-upload HTML with SFTP